uwescience/datasci_course_materials/assignment4/awsinstructions.md

 To run a Pig job on AWS, you need to start up an AWS cluster using the [Web Management Console](https://console.aws.amazon.com/elasticmapreduce/home "Link: https://console.aws.amazon.com/elasticmapreduce/home") and connect to the Hadoop master node.
 Follow the steps below.
-You may also find [Amazon's interactive Pig tutorial](http://aws.amazon.com/articles/2729 "Link: http://aws.amazon.com/articles/2729") useful, but note that the screenshots are slightly out of date.To set up and connect to a pig cluster, perform the following steps:
+To set up and connect to a pig cluster, perform the following steps:

   1. Go to [http://console.aws.amazon.com/elasticmapreduce/home](http://console.aws.amazon.com/elasticmapreduce/home "Link: http://console.aws.amazon.com/elasticmapreduce/home") and
 sign in.
   2. Click the "Amazon Elastic MapReduce" tab.
-  3. Click the "Create New Job Flow" button.
-  4. In the "Job Flow Name" field type a name such as "Pig Interactive Job Flow".
-  5. Select "Pig Program" from the drop down box, and then click "Continue".
-Also select: "Run your own application".
-  6. Select the "Start an Interactive Pig Session" radio button and click "Continue".
-  7. On the next page, select only **1 small core instance**.
-In the last question of the quiz you will need to set your cluster to have 20 small nodes, rather than the 1 node.
-  8. On the next page, make sure that the EC2 Key Pair that is selected is the one you created above
-  9. On the last page, you will be asked if you want to configure _Bootstrap Actions_.
-You do, because the default configuration can sometimes run into memory problems.
-Select "Configure your Bootstrap Actions."
-Then, under "Action Type," select "Memory Intensive Configuration."
-  10. When you are done setting up your workflow and you come back to your management console, you may need to refresh the page to see your workflow.
-It may take a few minutes for your job flow to launch.
-If your cluster fails or takes an extraordinarily long time, Amazon may be near capacity.
-Try again later.

-  11. Now you need to obtain the Master Public DNS Name.
-You get this by clicking (highlighting) your job flow, which creates a frame at the bottom of your window.
-Scroll down in that frame and you will find the Master Public DNS at the bottom.
-We call this Master Public DNS name <master.public-dns-name.amazonaws.com\>.

-  12. Now you are ready to connect to your cluster and run Pig jobs.
-From a terminal, use the following command:

-`$ ssh -o "ServerAliveInterval 10" -i </path/to/saved/keypair/file.pem>  hadoop@<master.public-dns-name.amazonaws.com>
-`
+  3. Click on "Create cluster" in the EMR menu, and from there stay in the quick options and select in Applications "Core Hadoop" which should have everything you need.
+You can disable logging.
+Previous version c1.medium or m1.medium are acceptable for this exercise.
+Make sure you select your SSH keypair before clicking "Create cluster" otherwise you won't be able to SSH to your cluster.
+  4. Go to https://console.aws.amazon.com/ec2/v2/, Networks and security, security groups and add to the group containing the master an inbound rule allowing ssh from anywhere.
+  5. In the cluster details, next to Master public DNS, click on SSH to have the command to run from the command line to connect to the cluster

-  13. Once you connect successfully, just type
+  6. Once you connect successfully, just type

      **$ pig**

-  14. Now you should have a Pig prompt:
+  7. Now you should have a Pig prompt:

       **grunt>**